Characters and transfer maps via categorified traces: Higher categorical traces

 are homotopic to the respective identities.
 Given an endomorphism $f\colon X\to X$ of a dualizable object $X$, we define its \textit{trace} $\tr(f)\in \Map_{\cC}(\unit,\unit)$ to be the following composition:

-The construction of the trace $\tr(f)$ can be made functorial in $f$, in the following sense.
+The trace construction admits a certain functoriality, which we will outline first and make precise below.
 Let us call an endomorphism $f\colon X \to X$ \textit{traceable} if the object $X$ is dualizable in $\cC$, and let $\cC^{\trl} \subseteq \Map(B\NN, \cC)$ denote the subspace of traceable endomorphisms.
 Then the assignment $f \mapsto \tr(f)$ can be enhanced to a map of spaces